drtwisted/godot-admob/README.md

 	Options:
 		Custom Package:
-			- place your apk from build
-		Permissions on:
+			- point to the location of your custom-built template apks Permissions on:
 			- Access Network State
 			- Internet